abondar24/MachineLearnPython/README.md

-# deepLearnPython
+# machineLearnPython
-Some deep learning staff on python using TensorFlow
+Some  basic machine learning staff on python using anaconda scipy,sklearn and many other staff

+Use anaconda data science platform for